 It’s Friday, Nov.
 18, 2016.
 I am on the plane.
 Through the window I can see soft yellows, oranges, and pinks.
 This is golden hour, a period just before the sun rises (or sets) during which the sky is most alive with colour.

 My mother is blue-eyed, blonde, slim, beautiful, and strong.
 She has the strongest, softest hands.
 She held me safe as a child and has guided me as an adult.
 I still need her.
 To lose my father was hard, but to lose my mother – a lump forms in my throat at the thought and a memory I buried long ago suddenly springs to life.

 “Do you breast feed?” my mother yelled to the figure holding a baby on the lower level of the path that overlooked the endless ocean.
 There’s no reply.

 Louder, “Do you breast feed your baby?”

 The figure with long chocolate-coloured hair pulled back in a ponytail, stopped in mid-stride and looked up in surprise.

 “Mom,” I winced with embarrassment.
 “It’s a man!”
 I whispered in horror while trying to march quickly away from the unfolding scene.

-In the plane I chuckle at this memory.
-I’m pretty sure my mother apologized for mistaking the man for a woman, but that’s hazy now because I was too busy planning my escape at the time.
+In the plane I chuckle at this memory of my mother that spoke her unfiltered mind.
+I’m pretty sure she apologized for the mistake, but that scene is hazy now because I was too busy planning my escape at the time.
 This event took place in June 2013.

 “We will be making our decent in approximately twenty minutes.
 Please fasten your seat belts and make sure your trays are clear and in an upright position.
 Please do not leave your seats until we are safely in the boarding zone.
 Thank you for flying with…” The air hostess trails off.